-By the 19th century, rhinoplasties were being performed for cosmetic, rather than reconstructive purposes.
+By the 19th century, rhinoplasties were being performed for cosmetic rather than reconstructive purposes.
 In 1887, Dr. John Orlando Roe performed the first closed rhinoplasty.
-Two years later, Jacques Joseph, considered by many to be the father of modern rhinoplasty, performed a rhinoplasty on a 28-year-old man who was so embarrassed by the size of his nose that he would not go out in public.
+Two years later, Jacques Joseph, considered by many to be the father of modern rhinoplasty, performed a rhinoplasty on a 28-year-old man who was so embarrassed by his nose’s size that he would not go out in public.

 The 20th Century

-As a result of veterans who sustained injuries in World War I and World War II, there were a number of advances in cosmetic surgery in general, as well as specifically in rhinoplasty.
+As a result of veterans who sustained injuries in World War I and World War II, there were several advances in cosmetic surgery in general and specifically in rhinoplasty.
 The use of anesthesia and the ready availability of antibiotics were perhaps two of the most important of these advances.
 By the 1950s, several Hollywood stars began to undergo rhinoplasty.
-John Wayne, Gary Cooper, Marilyn Monroe, and Rita Hayworth were among the notable stars who had their noses reshaped.
+John Wayne, Gary Cooper, Marilyn Monroe, and Rita Hayworth were among the notable celebrities who had their noses reshaped.

 Rhinoplasty has a long, interesting history.
-It spans from relatively primitive procedures to reconstruct noses lost to injury or illness to modern, high tech surgeries to improve the shape of the nose for strictly aesthetic reasons.
+It spans from relatively primitive procedures to reconstruct noses lost to injury or illness to modern, high tech surgeries to improve the nose’s shape for strictly aesthetic reasons.

 To schedule your rhinoplasty consultation, contact Marin Aesthetics.